oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 > underlying products, technologies, transport mechanisms or
 > other aspects of the implementation._

-The [OpenC2 Technical Committee (TC)](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2)
+The OASIS [OpenC2 Technical Committee (TC)](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2)
-recognized the need to define the [OpenC2 language](https://docs.oasis-open.org/openc2/oc2ls/v1.0/oc2ls-v1.0.html) in an implementation-independent manner in order to achieve the project's goals to be "agnostic of the underlying products, technologies, transport mechanisms or other aspects of the implementation", and created an information modeling language, [JSON Abstract Data Notation (JADN)](https://docs.oasis-open.org/openc2/jadn/v1.0/cs01/jadn-v1.0-cs01.html), to support the information modeling needed to define OpenC2 in that manner.
+recognized the need to define the [OpenC2 language](https://docs.oasis-open.org/openc2/oc2ls/v1.0/oc2ls-v1.0.html) in an implementation-independent manner in order to achieve the project's goals to be "agnostic of the underlying products, technologies, transport mechanisms or other aspects of the implementation".
+In response, the TC created an information modeling language, [JSON Abstract Data Notation (JADN)](https://docs.oasis-open.org/openc2/jadn/v1.0/cs01/jadn-v1.0-cs01.html), to support the information modeling needed to define OpenC2 in that manner.

+It is important to recognize that while JADN was created to facilitate the development of OpenC2, it is an independent specification.
+JADN can be used for any information modeling application.
+Examples of where JADN-based information modeling can be useful include:

+ - Software Bill of Materials formats
+ - Database definition
+ - Information exchange specification

 ## 1.1.2 The Information Modeling Gap